Skip to content

 • Cover with plastic and marinate it in the refrigerator for 12 to 48 hours.

-• To grill: Place the chicken skin side down on a grill that has been lightly oiled on the grated on medium-high heat (375° to 425°) and cook for 10 to 12 minutes per side or until dark grill marks have formed and the chicken is reaches an internal temperature of 165°.
+• Grill: I place the chicken skin side down on a lightly oiled grill over medium-high heat, around 375° to 425°.
+I let it cook for 10 to 12 minutes per side until dark grill marks form and the internal temperature reaches 165°.
+If the heat gets too intense, I move the chicken around to prevent charring.

 Notes